 where β reflects the impact of information x obtained via interview with the caller; 'x' consists of information regarding the patient's consciousness level, breathing status, walking ability, position (standing, sitting, or lying) and other signs such as cyanosis and sweating.
 Coefficient β differs by the type of caller: a family member, nursing home staff, or third party (not patients themselves, nor family members, nor nursing home staff).
 If the value of P was higher than 0.1 (10%), patients were categorized as A+.

-Coefficients of variables in the logistic model applied for estimating the patient's life threat risk
+Review of the algorithm for estimating a patient's life threat risk

 First, the patient's estimated life threat risk at the moment of the emergency call was compared with the state or severity of the patient's condition.
 Second, sensitivity, specificity, predictive values, and likelihood ratios of the cut-off criterion for categorizing patients into A+ were calculated with the 95% confidence interval (95%CI) from the data collected under the new system.